Zitterbewegung: Free spin-1/2 fermion

 The resulting expression consists of an initial position, a motion proportional to time, and an oscillation term with an amplitude equal to the reduced Compton wavelength.
-That oscillation term is the so-called zitterbewegung.
+That oscillation term is the so-called Zitterbewegung.

+Gaussian wavepacket

+Another way of observing the Zitterbewegung is to study the evolution of a Gaussian wavepacket.
+In the non-relativistic case, using Schrödinger equation a Gaussian wavepacket disperses uniformly, increasing in width and decreasing in height.
+Using Dirac equation, the wave packet disperses but displays an interference pattern (with features of the order of the Compton length) as it travels due to the Zitterbewegung.

-Interpretation as an artifact
+Interpretation

-In quantum mechanics, the zitterbewegung term vanishes on taking expectation values for wave-packets that are made up entirely of positive- (or entirely of negative-) energy waves.
+In quantum mechanics, the Zitterbewegung term vanishes on taking expectation values for wave-packets that are made up entirely of positive- (or entirely of negative-) energy waves.
 The standard relativistic velocity can be recovered by taking a Foldy–Wouthuysen transformation, when the positive and negative components are decoupled.
-Thus, we arrive at the interpretation of the zitterbewegung as being caused by interference between positive- and negative-energy wave components.
+Thus, we arrive at the interpretation of the Zitterbewegung as being caused by interference between positive- and negative-energy wave components.

-In quantum electrodynamics (QED) the negative-energy states are replaced by positron states, and the zitterbewegung is understood as the result of interaction of the electron with spontaneously forming and annihilating electron-positron pairs.
+In quantum electrodynamics (QED) the negative-energy states are replaced by positron states, and the Zitterbewegung is understood as the result of interaction of the electron with spontaneously forming and annihilating electron-positron pairs.